-Why is equality, diversity and inclusion in criminal justice important?
+Why is equity, diversity and inclusion in criminal justice important?

-For the criminal justice system to be fair and effective, criminal justice agencies must ensure equal outcomes for all individuals, regardless of their age, race, sex, religion or any other protected characteristic.
+For the criminal justice system to be fair and effective, criminal justice agencies must ensure all individuals have an equal opportunity to thrive, regardless of their age, race, sex, religion or any other protected characteristic.
 However, numerous landmark reviews have found that certain groups face poorer outcomes in the criminal justice system than their peers.
-To remove the systemic bias embedded in the system, policies and services must be co-designed with people from minority groups.

 Public authorities, such as the government and the police, are required under the Public Sector Equality Duty to consider how policies or decisions affect people with protected characteristics.
-Under the duty, public authorities must have due regard to: eliminate unlawful discrimination, advance equality of opportunity and foster good relations between people who share a protected characteristic and those who do not.
+Under the duty, public authorities must have due regard to eliminate unlawful discrimination, advance equality of opportunity and foster good relations between people who share a protected characteristic and those who do not.
+Read more about our work on public equality duty below.

 Our recent work: